Trademark (country song)

-"Trademark" is a song written by Porter Wagoner and Gary Walker, performed by Carl Smith, and released by Columbia Records (catalog No. 21119).
-In July 1953, it entered Billboard magazine's country charts, peaked at No. 2 on the best seller chart (No. 5 juke box), and remained on the chart for 16 weeks.
+"Trademark" is a song written by Porter Wagoner and Gary Walker.
+It was released as a single in 1953 by both Wagoner on RCA Victor, and by Carl Smith on Columbia Records (catalog No. 21119).

+Smith's version entered Billboard magazine's country charts in 1953, peaked at No. 2 on the best seller chart in July, and remained on the chart for 16 weeks.
+It reached No. 1 in record sales in Nashville in June 1953.
+It also reached No. 1 in Cincinnati and New Orleans in August 1953.

+Mandy Barnett released a version of the song on her 1999 album "I've Got a Right to Cry."